 Let thy mind’s sweetness have its operations upon thy body, thy clothes, and thy habitation. – George Herbert, British Poet.

 The bathroom is one of the largest topics of discussion in Feng Shui.
-When Feng Shui originated, bathrooms of the era were somewhat primitive and very rural in nature.
+Bathrooms of the era were somewhat primitive and very rural in aesthetic in the era when Feng Shui originated.
 They developed a stinky reputation as a place to avoid.
 The people of that time could not have conceived the notion of the convenient and beautiful bathrooms we have today.
+You can even find bathrooms at ahminstallations.co.uk that are easily accessed by the elderly and those with poor mobility.
 As it is a central part of any living environment, a good bathroom should be a place where one can bathe, reflect, and take care of their “business.”

 Here are some auspicious tips to help you get started in creating the ideal bathroom: